Skip to main content

 Performance Testing

-Using my old python program here on Github, I ran performance tests on over 500 randomly generated puzzles.
+Using my old Python program here on GitHub, I ran performance tests on over 500 randomly generated puzzles.
 I ran every solver and heuristic pair three times per puzzle and averaged the results before recording them.
 The results are shown below.

 Data